glenjarvis/ansible-hands-on/README.md

 automation frameworks.

 We will start with a newly built machine and obtain it's public IP address.
-We will configure the `ansible_host` file with the IP address, and add/build plays (like recipes) to gradually configure that machine so that it is a [Django](https://www.djangoproject.com/) web server running in the cloud.
+We will configure the `ansible_hosts` file with the IP address, and add/build plays (like recipes) to gradually configure that machine so that it is a [Django](https://www.djangoproject.com/) web server running in the cloud.
 When we are finished, we should have a running machine and a recipe to easily build